SoftCircuits/DataFileManager/README.md

 Most applications set the title bar text to something like *Current Document - AppName*.
 The DataFileManager library makes it easy to ensure your title bar is always current by providing the `FileChanged` event.

+The `DataFileEventArgs` class includes the `FileName` property, which is the full file name of the current file or `null` if the file has no name.
+The `FileTitle` property returns just the name portion of `FileName` or `"Unititled"` if the file has no name.

 ```cs
 private void dataFileManager1_FileChanged(object sender, MapToGrid.Utility.DataFileEventArgs e)
 {